MakeSchool-Tutorials/We-Sell-Shoes/P11-Creating-The-Footer/content.md

 </div>

 ```
 Our footer is built in two section, the top part and the bottom part.
-The top part contains information and some relevent links, and the bottom shows the copy right info.
+The top part contains information and some relevant links, and the bottom shows the copy right info.

-Now that we've got in our footer ```html``` lets go ahead and add some styles.
+Now that we've got in our footer `html` lets go ahead and add some styles.

 # Styling That Footer